 The retail price for Nature’s Beauty on the 1988 price list was $1350 (a $155 increase from the issue price a year before.)
 It does not appear on their next price list, issued in February 1989.
 I would bet money on the fact that the intended edition of 500 never came remotely close to being completed, if indeed any were ever produced and sold at all.
 The studio probably had contracted with an outside freelance artist to paint the plaques on a special-order basis, especially since the studio had no full time in-house artists after January 1990.
 Perhaps a few were produced in 1987 and 1988 but I doubt there were more than that.
-If anyone has this plaque, I would love to include photos here; there is a direct contact form on the About the Cybis Archive page.
+If anyone has this plaque, I would love to include photos here; there is a contact form at the link below.

 But in the meantime I think the most likely scenario is that the Nature’s Beauty rose plaque was probably a failed experiment.